 9. Insect Repellant is Really important for Your Bali Trip

 Packing for Bali definitely requires insect repellant for outdoor activities or being out at dusk.
 Tropical climates tend to have a lot of bugs, so if you are prone to mosquito bites, don’t forget to pack insect repellant.
 It’s never fun to be itchy and scratching while trying to enjoy a vacation.
+This insect repellant is travel-sized, effective for mosquitos and a lot of smaller bugs, DEET free and safe for the whole family.

 10. When Packing for Bali, Bring a Day Pack